The Phase I Skills Gap Assessment Report is ready!

 HRAI partnered with NRCan and Environment and Climate Change Canada for the Bridging the Skills Gap for Heat Pump Proficiency research project.
 This project has three phases:

-The goal of this research project is to understand the current skills and competencies in the Residential HVAC workforce, and where they might need to enhance their knowledge to better support the market transition to electrification and heat pumps.
+Research goal: understand the existing skills and competencies in the Residential HVAC workforce, and what training and education is needed to enhance their knowledge and capabilities to better support the market transition to electrification and heat pumps.

 In Ontario, in order to install a heat pump in compliance with the province’s requirements, one must have either a Residential Air Conditioning Systems Mechanics (313D) or Refrigeration and Air Conditioning Systems Mechanic (313A) license.
 A Gas Technicians (G2) is not authorized to install or work on a heat pump.

-For more information or to obtain a copy of the Phase I final report, please contact Stephanie Meyer.
+For more information on the program, please contact Stephanie Meyer.

 This project is funded in part by Natural Resources Canada and Environment and Climate Change Canada.